AdobeDocs/experience-platform.en/help/data-science-workspace/models-recipes/package-source-files-recipe.md

 ![](../images/models-recipes/package-source-files/recipe_workflow_recipe_source.png)

 Note the values for *Docker Host*, *Username*, and *Password*.
-These are used later to build and push your Docker image.
+These are used later to build and push your Docker image in the steps outlined below.

 ### Package the source files

 Start by obtaining the sample codebase found in the <a href="https://github.com/adobe/experience-platform-dsw-reference" target="_blank">Experience Platform Data Science Workspace Reference</a> repository.
-Depending on which programming language the sample source files are written in, building their respective archive file differs in procedure.

 - [Build Python Docker image](#build-python-docker-image)
 - [Build R Docker image](#build-r-docker-image)